sheeny72/RPiSandB/README.md

 The aim is to compare two waveforms by plotting the PSD and FFT plots for each waveform sample on the same plot.

 The code also calculates the difference between the two FFT plots as well.
+Trending has been added to the FFT difference plot to assist in quantitative and qualitative comparison.

-Example output files are: FFT Comspect *.png.
+Example output files are: Log Truck Passing *.png.

 As all my programs use the same data format and variable names, this is a simple way to save the data in a readable (if verbose) form, to be able to retrieve the data simply to rerun a report of apply a new report to and old event.